pdimens/arachne/README.md

 > paired-end reads for all linked-read data types EXCEPT 10X.
 Wish me luck.
 Please
 > send help.

-arachne is an aligner for barcoded linked reads, produced by the 10X Genomics GemCode™ platform.
-All the linked reads for a single barcode are aligned simultaneously, with the prior knowledge that the reads arise from a small number of long (10kb - 200kb) molecules.
-This approach allows reads to be mapped in repetitive regions of the genome.
+Arachne is a successor/extension to the Lariat aligner for barcoded linked reads, originally produced by the 10X Genomics.
+Lariat was written for the 10X Genomics GEMcode platform and modified FASTQ data format and including in the LongRanger software suite.
+Since the 10X linked-read chemistry was discontinued in 2019, Arachne drops support for 10X-style data and instead supports modern the linked-read data types **haplotagging**, **stLFR**, and **TELLseq**.
+Lariat was designed to align all reads sharing the same barcode simultanously, with the prior knowledge that the reads came from a small numberof long (10kb - 200kb) molecules.
+This approach results in reads mapping better in repetitive regions of the genome.

-arachne is based on the original RFA method developed by Alex Bishara, Yuling Liu et al in Serafim Batzoglou’s lab at Stanford: [Genome Res.
+Lariat/Arachne is based on the original RFA method developed by Alex Bishara, Yuling Liu et al in Serafim Batzoglou’s lab at Stanford: [Genome Res.
 2015.
 25:1570-1580](http://genome.cshlp.org/content/25/10/1570).
-In addition to developing the original model for RFA, Alex Bishara and Yuling Liu both contributed substantially to the Lariant implementation maintained in XXXXXX.
+In addition to developing the original model for RFA, Alex Bishara and Yuling Liu both contributed substantially to the [Lariat implementation](https://github.com/10XGenomics/lariat).

-arachne generates candidate alignments by calling the BWA C API, then performs the RFA inference to select the final mapping position and MAPQ.

 ## Usage Notes:

-*NOTE*: If you just want to get arachne-aligned BAM files from Chromium Linked-Read data, you can run the ALIGN pipeline in [Long Ranger 2.2](https://support.10xgenomics.com/genome-exome/software/downloads/latest).
-It runs the FASTQ processing and alignment steps only.

-* arachne currently is tested with Go version 1.9.2.
-* arachne currently requires a non standard format for input reads.
-We recommend using the arachne build bundled with the 10X Genomics Long Ranger software (http://software.10xgenomics.com/)

-Please contact us if you're interested in using arachne independently of the Long Ranger pipeline.
+- none b/c it doesn't yet work

 ## Build notes:
 In the arachne directory, run `git submodule --init --recursive` to ensure you've checked out the BWA submodule.